galer7/portfolio-old/DOCS.md

 - [DesignCourse: From Prototype UI Design to HTML, CSS & JS Tutorial ](https://www.youtube.com/watch?v=GTyMUjhA-o4)
 ## CSS
-- when adding margin to child element moves the parent, use `overflow: hidden;` on the parent: [SO link](https://stackoverflow.com/questions/1762539/margin-on-child-element-moves-parent-element)
+- when adding margin to a child element, it moves the parent. use `overflow: hidden;` on the parent: [SO link](https://stackoverflow.com/questions/1762539/margin-on-child-element-moves-parent-element)
 - setting fractions of screen size for the element's width/height can create conflict with `max-height/width` properties.
 Better use the latter, then see if you need anything extra
 - tailwind's (initial) breakpoints care only about widths, not heights
 - DO MOBILE FIRST